An Introduction to Assured Shorthold Tenancy Agreements

 - The official UK Government site provides a free suggested model agreement for an AST here.

-- The National Landlords Association provides templates for ASTs and other tenancy documents to paying members.
+- The NRLA (National Residential Landlords Association)provides templates for ASTs and other tenancy documents to paying members here.

-As a landlord, when you enter into an agreement with a tenant, there are a number of things you are legally obligated to do and a number of things, while not legally required which are, nonetheless, best practice.
+As a landlord, when you enter into an agreement with a tenant, there are a number of things you are legally obligated to do, in addition to making sure you have provided a healthy home and considered tenants health and safety, and a number of things, while not legally required which are, nonetheless, best practice.

-Here we will run through a number of them but please note that this is not an exhaustive list and if you're unsure, we suggest you speak to an expert.
+Here we will run through a number of them, but please note that this is not an exhaustive list.

 Although there is no legal requirement to do so, it is a good idea to take references when using an AST.
 This is to ensure that the person who will be named in the AST is who they say they are.
 It is also an opportunity to check their credit history, employment status and income.

-Assuming that you are taking a deposit from your tenant it must be protected in a Government-approved tenancy deposit scheme.
-If it is not it may be difficult to evict the tenant should it be necessary.
+Assuming that you are taking a deposit from your tenant, it must be protected in a Government-approved tenancy deposit scheme.
+If it is not, you will not be able to evict the tenant should it be necessary.

-This site gives details of tenancy deposit protection schemes which you can use.
+This Government site gives details of tenancy deposit protection schemes which you can use.

 Although there is no legal requirement to do so, it is sensible to make an inventory of the contents and a report of the condition of a property before it is handed over to a tenant.
 Indeed, many standard AST documents refer to an inventory in the wording and allow for this to be attached as an appendix.